 Today was supposed to be Opening Day around Major League Baseball — the earliest full start date MLB has ever had.
 Instead, with the COVID-19 pandemic raging in the U.S. and worldwide, we don’t know when we’re going to see live baseball again.

 The league, players and fans are doing their best to cope.
-On MLB.com, the day is being spent airing classic games over the years — here’s the list, and there are some good games to reminisce about here.
+On MLB.com, the day is being spent airing classic games over the years — there are some good games to reminisce about.
 Players gave interviews over video chat and posted to social media.
 The hashtag #OpeningDayAtHome became very popular.
 Fans everywhere posted their favorite baseball memories and photos.

 Because of all that — especially the latter — I’m compelled to think of all the road trips I’ve taken to watch live baseball over the years.
 I’m always proud to tell people that I have visited all 30 active major-league parks (plus more than 15 that are either demolished or no longer in use as MLB stadiums), and I had already made travel plans to the Dallas/Fort Worth area to visit the Texas Rangers’ new Globe Life Field this summer.